 Idaho Forest Action Plan

-The Idaho Forest Action Plan (FAP) was developed by the Idaho Department of Lands in partnership with many other agencies and organizations.
+The Idaho Forest Action Plan (FAP) was developed by the Idaho Department of Lands with many other agencies and organizations.
 Its main purpose is to ensure that federal and state resources are focused on landscape areas with the greatest opportunity to address shared priorities.
 The FAP Resource Assessment provides a geospatial analysis of conditions and trends for all forested lands in Idaho.
-This assessment is currently being updated for Idaho’s 2020 FAP revision.
-The Shared Stewardship priority landscapes were based primarily on the composite threats analysis informed by these updated FAP spatial datasets.
+The Resource Strategy identifies strategies for addressing the threats and benefits defined in the geospatial assessment.
+The Idaho FAP, first developed in 2010, has been updated and revised—resulting in Idaho’s new 2020 Forest Action Plan.
+Idaho’s Shared Stewardship Priority Landscapes were based primarily on the geospatial threats analyses in the FAP Resource Assessment.

 Scenario Investment Planning Project